kharazian/dcp-rds/README.md

 This is a unique identifier for the slice.
 When used as part of a pattern URI in a `compute.RemoteDataPattern`, it should be the slice number.
 Slices numbers start a 1 and increment by one for each slice.

 ##### datum
 This is the input set datum for this slice.
 When this parameter is used, the uploaded datum will not be interpreted in any way; the worker will receive exactly the same bytes for this slice as the dcp-slice-service daemon did.
-The content-type will also be preserved, however, note that is it possible for both this server and intermediary web servers and caches to transparently alter the content transfer encoding, etc.
+The content-type will also be preserved from the upload, however, note that is it possible for both this server and intermediary web servers and caches to transparently alter the content transfer encoding, etc.

+##### contentType
+The content type of the datum, after it has been decoded from the form upload.

 #### Response
 ##### Successful